 - All children, staff and visitors have the right to feel safe at all times at school. - Courtney Primary is an inclusive school.
 All members of the school community will be free from discrimination of any sort. - Staff, children and parents will work together to maintain a suitable climate for learning. - Consistency is key in the behaviour policy being effective.
 All staff members will follow the agreed protocols for administering the policy. - Our behaviour policy is based on a positive approach where children are expected to behave well both outside and inside of school.
-Such behaviour will be rewarded. - The agreed range of rewards and sanctions will be applied fairly in such a way as to encourage positive behaviour, including outside in the playground and at dinnertimes. - Fixed term exclusions will be used to address both repeated and more serious poor behaviour choices.
-Internal exclusions have been suspended during Covid. - Permanent exclusions will only be used as the very last resort. - Reception Class require an age-appropriate approach so will implement the sanctions e.g. loss of 'choosing time' on the same day any poor choice occurs.
+Such behaviour will be rewarded. - The agreed range of rewards and sanctions will be applied fairly in such a way as to encourage positive behaviour, including outside in the playground and at dinnertimes. - Internal and fixed term exclusions will be used to address both repeated and more serious poor behaviour choices. - Permanent exclusions will only be used as the very last resort. - Reception Class require an age-appropriate approach so will implement the sanctions e.g. loss of 'choosing time' on the same day any poor choice occurs.
 Adults will be informed at pick up.
-There will be a transitional time between EYFS and Y1 to adjust to the whole school reward and sanction system. - All kinds of behaviour, either inside or outside the classroom, will be recorded in the class Behaviour Book.
+There will be a transitional time between EYFS and Y1 to adjust to the whole school reward and sanction system. - When a child has specific SEND needs for social, emotional and mental health (e.g. attachment, Autistic Spectrum Condition) which results in them being unable to access whole school systems, personalised approaches will be agreed.
+These will be shared with staff members, parents and children where relevant. - All kinds of behaviour, either inside or outside the classroom, will be recorded in the class Behaviour Book.
 This means that we operate an incremental reward system based on cumulative 'rewards' over time but also so that repeated poor behaviours and whole school patterns can be easily identified and addressed. - Copies of the behaviour policy will be in the front of the behaviour books. - All teachers will monitor patterns in behaviour of their own classes and be the first port of call for administering rewards and sanctions. - All behaviour books will be handed to the Deputy Headteacher/Headteacher before assembly on Fridays for monitoring purposes. - The Senior Leadership Team will monitor overall trends within school and ask 'critical friend' questions if there are ongoing issues.
 This may result in comments being made in the behaviour books for teachers to react to.